 Explain what percentage of the cells you expect to be positive and why.
 Sketch the two histograms you predict/expect (one for green, one for red fluorescence).
 Show control (unstained) peaks as dotted lines on all histograms!
 Label all axes with fluorescence color, dimensions/units and antibody specificities, for example, "Green fluorescence intensity, Thy-1".
 Sketch the expected 2-color dot plot.
 Show a dot plot for unstained control cells, for comparision.
 Assume all histograms and dot plots have been properly scatter-gated, and therefore include only single, viable cells.

-This figure shows the relationships between histograms (one color each) and a two-color dotplot.
+between histograms (one color each)

 Notice that one peak in each histogram contains two subpopulations that are resolved in the dotplot.
 The existence of the cloud in the lower right quadrant cannot be appreciated from either histogram.
+Normally, the red-fluorescence histogram should be shown rotated 90 degrees clockwise, like the green-fluorescence histogram.
+It was rotated here to show how it relates to the events in the dot plot.
+The specifities have been left unlabeled here intentionally.
+Be sure to label the axes on your graphs with antibody specifities! |

 Decide what other combinations of cells and antibodies are needed for comparison with the one you selected.
 Comparisons can verify the interpretation you will need to make, and reveal whether your results are consistent with those from other specifities.
 For example, you will want to compare your sample with two other samples, each stained with one color of antibody alone, to check for consistency.
 If one of your antibodies is a T cell marker, you'll want to compare with both T and B cell markers.
 List samples done by others you would like to compare with your own in order to reach a full interpretation, and explain briefly what each comparison will tell you.
 You should compare the expected results of your sample with results from at least six other samples.